tildeio/rsvp.js/README.md

 ```

 You can use this to emulate `try/catch` logic in synchronous code.
-Simply chain as many resolve callbacks as a you want, and add a failure
+Simply chain as many resolve callbacks as you want, and add a failure
 handler at the end to catch errors.

 ```javascript